vineetRao03/DynamicWebTable_Assignment/README.md

 # Dynamic Web Table Automation

-This project automates a dynamic web table using Selenium WebDriver and Java.
+This script automates a dynamic web table using Selenium WebDriver and Java.

 ## What it does